Physocarpus opulifolius 'Jefam' AMBER JUBILEE

 Culture

 Easily grown in average, slightly acidic, dry to medium moisture, well-drained soil in full sun to part shade.
-Best in full sun in the northern part or its growing range, but appreciates some afternoon shade in the St. Louis area.
+Best in full sun in the northern part of its growing range, but appreciates some afternoon shade in climates with hot, humid summers.
 Tolerates a wide range of soil conditions.
 Prune as needed immediately after bloom and no later than mid-August.
 Plants may be cut close to the ground in early spring to rejuvenate.
-Plants often struggle in the hot and humid summer climates of the deep South in USDA Zones 8-9.

 AMBER JUBILEE is less apt to spread by suckering than the species.